 Notable Residents

-Janet Gaynor: Pennsylvania’s First Lady of the Academy Awards
+Hollywood Forever Profile: Janet Gaynor--Pennsylvania’s First Lady of the Academy Awards

 Among the many stars who rose from humble beginnings to define the early years of Hollywood, few carried their origins as quietly—and as enduringly—as Janet Gaynor.
 Born Laura Augusta Gainor on October 6, 1906, in Philadelphia, Pennsylvania, she would become not only one of the most beloved actresses of the silent era, but the very first recipient of the Academy Award for Best Actress.
 Her journey from Pennsylvania to international fame was neither swift nor inevitable, but it was marked by persistence, adaptability, and a natural emotional clarity that would make her performances timeless.